duncanmcclean/guest-entries/README.md

 <!-- /statamic:hide -->

+Guest Entries allows your users to create, update & delete entries from the front-end of your site.
+Essentially [Workshop](https://statamic.com/addons/statamic/workshop) from the v2 days.

 This repository contains the source code for Guest Entries.
-Guest Entries allows your users to perform CRUD operations on the front-end of your site. (basically [Workshop](https://statamic.com/addons/statamic/workshop) from the v2 days)
+Guest Entries is a commercial addon, to use it in production, you'll need to [purchase a license](https://statamic.com/guest-entries).

 ### User contributed content